 Made from Tarrasque bladder stones, items cleaned using this alchemical agent have all impurities removed.

-On use, it immediately upgrades one metal object to masterwork, requiring a GP amount of urolith flux equal to the cost difference between a normal item and the equivalent masterwork item (typically 300 gp for a weapon, 150 gp for armor, or 50 gp for a tool).
+On use, it immediately upgrades one metal object to masterwork, requiring a GP amount of Urolith Flux equal to the cost difference between a normal item and the equivalent masterwork item (typically 300 gp for a weapon, 150 gp for armor, or 50 gp for a tool).
 It can also be used to restore a metal item that has been targeted by a rust effect (such as a rust monster or bag of rust), provided the item was not destroyed.

 New Internal Alchemical Power Components